 On the Isle of Wight there is evidence of settlements dating as far back as 1900 BC.
 Cowes has a long maritime heritage and is known as the most important site in the World for yachting.
 Yarmouth is one of the Island's oldest towns and was the seat of the Governor to the island.
 There is still a castle there which was one of four 'blockhouses' that Henry VIII built as a defence against the French.

 Due to its long maritime heritage, for both defence and commerce, the Solent has many important collections of castles, historic ships, museums, stately homes and fortifications.
-These attractions have all been grouped together under a 'Defence of the Realm' banner to provide a comprehensive guide for visitors wanting to find out about and visit these sites.
-A list of the heritage attractions found on the Isle of Wight can be viewed at www.islandbreaks.co.uk or telephone 01983 813800.
+Hampshire's Military attractions are popular with visitors.
+There are numerous heritage attractions on the Isle of Wight.

-Flagship Portsmouth is one of the most popular Defence of the Realm attractions and charts Britain's naval history.
-Located in the Portsmouth historic dockyard, it hosts a series of magnificent historic ships including HMS Victory, HMS Warrior and the Mary Rose as well as the fascinating Mary Rose Museum, Royal Naval Museum and Action Stations, an interactive attraction on the modern-day Navy.
+Portsmouth's Historic Dockyard is one of the most popular historical military attractions and charts Britain's naval history.
+It hosts a series of magnificent historic ships including HMS Victory, HMS Warrior and the Mary Rose as well as the fascinating Mary Rose Museum, Royal Naval Museum and Action Stations, an interactive attraction on the modern-day Navy.

 The Solent is of national importance for maritime archaeology.
 The study of its drowned coastline provides valuable information about historic changes to the coastline and our past maritime heritage.
 There are 500 known shipwreck sites.
-A good place to learn about this rich legacy of maritime heritage is at the Sunken History Exhibition, which is housed in the Maritime Heritage Centre, Fort Victoria on the Isle of Wight.
+A good place to learn about this rich legacy of maritime heritage is at the Sunken History Exhibition, which is housed in the Archaeology Discovery Centre at Fort Victoria on the Isle of Wight.
 The exhibition brings to life ships claimed by the treacherous coast of the Island, the work of maritime archaeologists and the Lost Land of the Solent.